Health Indicator Report of Pertussis Cases

 - Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2019

 - U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (CDC)

-DefinitionFor surveillance purposes, pertussis is a cough illness lasting at least two weeks with one of the following: paroxysms of coughing, inspiratory "whoop," or post-tussive vomiting, with or without laboratory evidence of infection.
+DefinitionFor surveillance purposes, pertussis is a cough illness lasting at least two weeks with a laboratory evidence of infection and/or one of the following symptoms: paroxysms of coughing, inspiratory "whoop," or post-tussive vomiting.

 NumeratorNumber of pertussis cases reported in Utah (including cases identified in outbreak settings).